 Studied have shown low-dose naltrexone (LDN) to be effective in helping treat a wide variety of medical conditions, including chronic pain, multiple sclerosis, autoimmune diseases, cancer, certain gastrointestinal conditions, AIDS, autism, and more.
 This page highlights various educational resources that explore low-dose naltrexone (LDN) and its many uses.

 Linda Elsegood’s personal success story tells how using LDN to treat her multiple sclerosis restored her quality of life and gave her hope for the future.
-Now she is working to help others learn about LDN and promote further research into how it may be used to treat a variety of diseases.
-This book consists of chapters written by practitioners who have become experts in the use of LDN.

 Low-dose naltrexone (LDN) has been used to treat a variety of medical illnesses including cancer, certain gastrointestinal conditions, AIDS, autism and more.
 Can LDN also be helpful in treating chronic pain?

 LDN not only helps people with autoimmune diseases like multiple sclerosis (MS), but it seems to be beneficial as an adjunct treatment for certain types of cancer.

 MS, LUPUS, LDN, AND THE HORMONE CONNECTION

 LDN—and its potential effects on hormone imbalance—may be a positive treatment option for multiple sclerosis and lupus among other autoimmune diseases.